mbabynames search ✿

 Jonah Oliver

-Jonah carries the meaning "noble and strong" while Oliver brings "olive tree".
+Jonah carries the meaning "dove" while Oliver brings "olive tree".
 Said together, Jonah Oliver has both weight and warmth.
 The longer Oliver (3 syllables) builds on the shorter Jonah, giving the name forward momentum.

 Jonah Alexander

-Put "noble and strong" next to "defender of the people" and you get a name that feels considered.
+Put "dove" next to "defender of the people" and you get a name that feels considered.
 Jonah Alexander works on paper and out loud.
 The longer Alexander (4 syllables) builds on the shorter Jonah, giving the name forward momentum.

 Jonah James